foamliu/Visual-Question-Answering/README.md

 ![apm](https://img.shields.io/apm/l/vim-mode.svg)

 In VQA, an algorithm needs to answer text-based questions about images.
+This is an PyTorch implementation of DMN+ model on MSCOCO VQA dataset.

 ## Dependency
 - Python 3.6